abg/dbsake/README.md

   Read binary log filename and position from the InnoDB shared tablespace system header page and format the information as a friendly CHANGE MASTER sql command.

+## License

+dbsake is licensed under GPLv2.

+dbsake includes a backport of argparse from python2.7, under the PSF license

+dbsake includes python-baker, licensed under the ASF; See: https://bitbucket.org/mchaput/baker/wiki/Home